jhumphry/aLua/README.md

 Lua code as either text or binary format.
 Note that the format for pre-compiled chunks may change between Lua versions.

+The `LoadString` routine relies on some consistency in the way strings are stored in Ada and C, so that a second C-style version of the string does not have to be created to be fed to the Lua interpreter.
+If this is not possible, the `LoadString_By_Copy` routine should still work, as this always does a conversion.

 The semantics for loading text files can cause confusion.
 Consider the following file: